 Discussion Points raised at the meeting:

-The TAB conceded that earlier consultations and engagement should have taken place, but also that they can not make any changes to the new routes now in place or hold consultation prior to them taking effect for commercial and financial reasons but will consider enhancements based on the meeting feedback from the GPNA & local councillors alongside their engagement events.
+The TAB conceded that earlier consultations and engagement should have taken place, and explained that there was unfortunately insufficient time to complete this exercise due to the urgent need to move service levels to a more sustainable level of provision and also deliver increased capacity in time for the start of the new academic year.
+TAB explained that the process was impacted on the industrial action undertaken by GoNorthEast (GNE) and the need to understand the impact of the school admissions in the area.
+It was explained that the package of changes which will be introduced in September provides a significant improvement in public transport provision for most residents within Great Park.
+Several new parts of the estate will now be served by bus and other areas will see improved frequency of service, desired new links to/from Kingston Park whilst retaining comparable journey times to/from the City Centre.
+We are confident that these improvements will drive modal shift towards more sustainable modes. but also that they can not make any changes to the new routes now in place or hold consultation prior to them taking effect for commercial and financial reasons but will consider enhancements based on the meeting feedback from the GPNA & local councillors alongside their engagement events.

-Because of concerns raised by the GPNA chair the Q3 has been extended on 29th July to run through Warkworth Woods and Melbury on a direct route to the city centre, but that this cannot cross into Great Park over the A1 bridge as it would impact on the new X47 and 49 service routes viability.
+Following announcement GNE have made a commercial decision to continue with an amended Q3/Q3X.
+It was agreed that this should address many of the concerns raised by the GPNA chair.
+The Q3 has been extended on 29th July to run through Warkworth Woods and Melbury on a direct route to the city centre, but that this cannot cross into Great Park over the A1 bridge as it would impact on the new X47 and 49 service routes viability.

-The remaining S106 subsidy funding stated as not being able to sustain the current Q3 service has been diverted to support the new X47 and 49 Stagecoach routes and does not go towards the new Q3 route.
-The new Q3x route is now wholly commercial - which raised questions around if it would be stopped at a later date should this route not be financially viable as with the existing Q3 route.
+The remaining S106 subsidy funding stated as not being able to sustain the current Q3 service has been diverted to support the new X47 and 49 Stagecoach routes and does not go towards the new Q3 route..

 MP Catherine Mckinnels letter of support (Appendix 1) was shared at the meeting alongside a reminder that our Mayor Kim McGuiness stated that this is an example as to why bus routes need to be brought back under local authority control.
 (Appendix 2)